astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 ### Denoising diffusion implicit models (DDIM)

 A critical drawback of these models is that they require many iterations to produce a high quality sample.
-Revers diffusion process could have thousands of steps and iterating over all the steps is required to produce a single sample, which is much slower compared to GANs, which only needs one pass through a network.
+Reverse diffusion process could have thousands of steps and iterating over all the steps is required to produce a single sample, which is much slower compared to GANs, which only needs one pass through a network.
 For example, it takes around 20 hours to sample 50k images of size 32 × 32 from a DDPM, but less than a minute to do so from a GAN on a Nvidia 2080 Ti GPU.
 This becomes more problematic for larger images as sampling 50k images of size 256 × 256 could take nearly 1000 hours on the same GPU.

 One simple acceleration method is to reduce diffusion time steps in training.
 Another one is strided sampling schedule: take sampling update every $[T/S]$ steps to reduce process from $T$ down to $S$ steps.
 However, both of them lead to immediate worse performance.